What is Supply Path Optimization? (Part 1)

 However, behind these direct SDK partners also exist hidden intermediaries that are not integrated directly and resell the auction to other buyers.
 These resellers are exchanges or networks that add another auction to the programmatic chain, include additional tech fees, and provide zero visibility into where that impression opportunity originated from.
 As a DSP, you can look to identify and limit your buying through reseller channels as an immediate way to improve the efficiency of your SPO strategy.

-In Part 2 of this series, we’ll discuss how to make your SPO more efficient.
+In Part 2 of this series, we discuss how to make supply path optimization a priority for efficiency.